jrjones/blog.jrj.org/_posts/2012-11-13-unboxed-keystone-cougar-322qbs-fifth-wheel-rv.md

 date: 2012-11-13 21:59
 author: jrj
 comments: true
-categories: [Automotive, JRJ Personal, RV, unboxed, Unboxing]
+tags: [RV, unboxed, Unboxing]
+category: JRJ Personal
 ---
 My wife and I recently purchased a fifth wheel RV.
 I wasn't planning to post pictures here because it's of interest to such a small group of people, but a few friends who aren't on Facebook asked to see it, so here we are.